 The gastric sleeve operation is not a standardized operation.
 This means there is not agreement on how to best do the operation.
 There is not agreement, for example, on how small to make the sleeve, or what dimensions/shape to make the sleeve, or where exactly to place the staple line, or how exactly to diagnose and repair a hiatal hernia.

 Why isn’t there consensus?
 Because there are so many subjective surgical technique details involved with doing the gastric sleeve operation, it is very difficult to discern what impact specific surgical technique details have on outcomes.

 Ideally surgeons come up with a gastric sleeve technique that results in excellent patient outcomes.
 This isn’t always the case though.
 Unfortunately there is little accountability for outcomes after weight loss surgery.
 Patients have little insight into what a surgeon’s outcomes are, and often surgeons even don’t know what their own outcomes are.
-It takes a lot of effort for a surgeon to track/monitor outcomes, and most don’t do it.
+It takes a lot of effort for a surgeon to track and monitor their own patient outcomes, and most don’t do it.

-The problem with lack of accountability for outcomes is that it is easy to instead prioritize speed, which results in more operations and more insurance collections.
+The problem with lack of accountability for outcomes is that it is easy to instead prioritize speed, which results in more operations and more insurance collections, meaning more money.
 There is a strong incentive to maximize speed, and little incentive to maximize outcomes.

 Importance of Gastric Sleeve Technique